urmishukla/VacationBooking/README.md

 # VacationBooking
-java project that i developed in tenth grade
+java project that, developed in tenth grade.